 Agriculture's direct contribution to the state economy is measured by the sum of the contributions of farm production, processing of farm products, and agriculture-related sectors.
-In 2020, there were 144,358 workers employed by the agricultural production, processing and agriculture-related sectors.
-The owners, operators, and workers of these farms and businesses received more than \$6.8B in labor income; 69% of direct labor income went to workers and business owners in processing industries.
-Agricultural production, processing, and agriculture-related industries directly added value of \$9.9B to the Arkansas economy; almost 82% was from processing industries (Table 1).
+In 2021, there were 148,882 workers employed by the agricultural production, processing and agriculture-related sectors.
+The owners, operators, and workers of these farms and businesses received almost \$6.2B in direct labor income, with 76.2% of this income going to workers and business owners in agricultural processing industries.
+Agricultural production, processing, and agriculture-related industries directly added value of \$11.7B to the Arkansas economy, with 75.4% of this value stemming from agricultural processing industries (Table 1).

-Indirect contributions result when agricultural firms purchase raw materials and services from other Arkansas businesses to produce their products.
-In 2020, there were 50,534 workers employed by industries supplying goods and services to the farm production and processing industries.
-The workers and owners of these establishments received \$3.1B in labor income, and these industries added value of over \$5.2B to the state economy (Table 1).
+Indirect contributions result when agricultural firms purchaserawmaterialsandservices from other Arkansas businesses to produce their products.
+In 2021, there were 47,071 workers employed by industries supplying goods and services to the farm production and processing industries.
+The workers and owners of these establishments received \$3.2B in labor income, and these industries added value of \$5.6B to the state economy (Table 1).

 Induced contributions result when employees of agricultural firms and employees of the raw material and service firms spend a portion of their income on local purchases.
-There were 48,273 workers employed by businesses providing goods and services to the employees in agriculture and its supplying industries.
-These employees and the proprietors of these businesses received roughly \$2.2B in labor income and added value of almost \$3.9B to the Arkansas economy (Table 1).
+There were 39,241 workers employed by businesses providing goods and services to the employees in agriculture and its supplying industries.
+These employees and the proprietors of these businesses received roughly \$1.9B in labor income and added value of \$3.5B to the Arkansas economy (Table 1).
+Previous analyses include induced contributions from state and local government institutions.
+We are no longer able to estimate these contributions; therefore, induced values for 2021 appear lower than prior years.

-1.4: Summary of the Contribution of Agriculture in 2019
+1.4: Summary of the Contribution of Agriculture in 2021

-In 2020, the Aggregate Agriculture Sector contributed 144,358 direct jobs, or 8.9% of state employment.
-In addition, the Aggregate Agriculture Sector contributed 98,807 indirect and induced jobs, for a total contribution of almost 15% of state employment.
+In 2021, the Aggregate Agriculture Sector contributed 148,882 direct jobs, or 9.1% of state employment.
+In addition, the Aggregate Agriculture Sector contributed 86,312 indirect and induced jobs, for a total contribution of 14.3% of state employment.
 Indirect and induced jobs were created in all 20 of the 2-digit NAICS aggregated industries.
 This analysis indicates that the Arkansas Aggregate Agriculture Sector plays a significant role in generating jobs, income, and value added throughout the state's economy.
 World and domestic price stability and associated agricultural and food policies will continue to have a significant impact on Arkansas agriculture and its contribution to the Arkansas economy.
 The continued strength of agriculture is of paramount importance if the social and economic fabric of rural Arkansas communities is to be retained and if the essential infrastructure and services that translate into an acceptable quality of life for its residents are to be maintained.